arsenetar/dupeguru/help/en/results.rst

 For the filter to match, your regular expression don't have to match the whole filename, it just have to contain a string matching the expression.

-You might notice that not all duplicates in the filtered results will match your filter.
-That is because as soon as one single duplicate in a group matches the filter, the whole group stays in the results so you can have a better view of the duplicate's context.
-However, non-matching duplicates are in "reference mode".
-Therefore, you can perform actions like Mark All and be sure to only mark filtered duplicates.

 Action Menu
 -----------